SnapRAID 14.X and the New SnapRAID Daemon: A First Look

 Final Thoughts

 SnapRAID 14.0 + the daemon is a meaningful step forward.
 The CLI improvements are solid on their own, but the daemon is what makes this feel like a modern storage tool rather than a collection of shell scripts held together with cron.
-The Safety Freeze alone is worth it — that’s the kind of protection that a cron job is fundamentally blind to.
+The Safety Freeze alone is worth it if you make sweeping changes.

 If you’ve been putting off trying SnapRAID because the manual cron workflow felt too hacky, this is a good time to revisit it.